surajshetiya/surajshetiya.github.io/_posts/2017-03-04-Numerical-issues-machine-learning.md

 This is another one of the numerical issues posts which changed the final result while being mathematically correct.

 My friend was working on the [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) problem where he had found a working code from the github repository.
+While it worked for the sample case of 1000 observations it did not serve the purpose for a larger data set.
+My friend had a testset which had 18,000 observations and that is when this numerical issue was uncovered.
+The issue we faced and the way we overcame it is the topic of this blog post.

 The glossary for the terms below are as below.